iamAkshayrao/Pollinator-Bee/report/README.md

 This task involved testing of the hardware provided to us and also printing of the arena.

 ## Task 3: Camera calibration and Position Hold.
-The USB camera we were provided with was giving distorted image, we had to calibrate the camera using checkerboards.Then we implemented our Parallel PID algorithm on the real drone - Pluto drone.
+The USB camera we were provided with was giving distorted image, we had to calibrate the camera using checkerboard pattern.Then we implemented our Parallel PID algorithm on the real drone - Pluto drone.
 * Video link - https://youtu.be/f-JORGHvDwk.

 ## Task 4: Theme Implementation.